6.1.2. Control socket

-The server programs have a control socket (Unix domain) as specified by environment.controlsocket.path.
+The smtpd process has a control socket as specified by environment.controlsocket.path or environment.controlsocket.port.

-All requests begin with a version (two bytes, ASCII char 6 and 1 for version ‘6.1’), and a command identifier (one byte, ASCII char).
+All connections begin with a version handshake (two bytes, ASCII char 6 and 11 for version ‘6.11’), follow by one or more request and responses.
+All requests are sent beginning with a command identifier (one byte, ASCII char).
 The command identifiers are assigned in alphabetical order.
 In requests with a Protobuf request body, the command identifier is followed by a binary host packed (LE) unsigned 64 bit integer telling the size of the request body.

 The response begins with one byte indicating the status; + for success, or E for error.
 It is followed by a binary host (LE) packed unsigned 64 bit integer telling the size the response data that follows.
 In the success case, the data is a Protobuf response body.
 In the error case, it is an ASCII string.